eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 Use DUNE to easily create a new local EOS blockchain.

-The above command creates a new node called `NODE_NAME`.
+The below command creates a new node called `NODE_NAME`.
 This node initiates with default settings.
 These default settings configure the node to serve as an API/producer node.
 You can deploy smart contracts to it and perform tests on it.

 ```shell
 dune --start <NODE_NAME>